-The white grape comes from Italy, Synonyms are Bertolino, Bertoulin, Caria l'Aso, Lardera, Lardera Bianca, Lardera delle Langhe, Martinella, Peigin and Peisin.
-It may, despite seemingly suggestive synonyms or morphological Similarities not with the variety Carica l'Asino be confused.
-According to DNA analysis it is not a color mutation the red one Barbera but a separate strain.
-The name was due to the similar grape and berry form.
+The white grape variety comes from Italy, Synonyms are Bertolino, Bertoulin, Caria l'Aso, Lardera, Lardera Bianca, Lardera delle Langhe, Martinella, Peigin and Peisìn.
+Despite apparently suggesting synonyms or morphological No similarities to the variety Carica l'Asino be confused.
+According to DNA analysis it is not a color mutation the red one Barbera but an independent variety.
+The designation was based on the similar grape and berry shape.
 The variety was first mentioned in writing in 1825 by the naturalist Giuseppe Acerbi (1773-1846).
-The medium-maturing, high-yielding vine yields acidic white wines.
-She is in the Piedmont mainly grown in the provinces of Acqui, Alessandria, Asti and Cuneo.
-The variety is in DOC wine Colli Tortonesi authorized.
+The medium-maturing, productive vine produces acidic white wines.
+It will be in Piedmont mainly grown in the provinces of Acqui, Alessandria, Asti and Cuneo.
+The variety is in DOC wine Colli tortonesi authorized.
 The acreage in 2010 was 181 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012